jross9/FPGA-Samples/iArchive/De10-Nano/HDMITest/README.md

-# Works on DE10-Nano that seems to have an HDMI problem!
+# Works on a DE10-Nano that seems to have an HDMI problem!

 [https://github.com/dreambbqchild/HDMITest](https://github.com/dreambbqchild/HDMITest)